7 Magical Things I Keep Around for the Perfect Cottage Witch Aesthetic

 • Moss agate for earth connection

 Try this ritual: Stir your tea clockwise while thinking of something you’d like to invite into your life (peace, energy, softness).
+It sounds simple, but there’s real power in intention.

-🧺 7.
-A Basket of Cozy Tools
+7. A Cozy Witch Kit

-I keep a small basket nearby filled with items that make me feel grounded and whimsical: matches, a mini journal, a perfume roller, dried flowers, and a silk ribbon or two.
-It’s my ā€œwoodland witch kitā€ā€”ready whenever I want to reset the energy in a soft, gentle way.
+I keep a small wicker basket nearby filled with items that make me feel grounded and whimsical: wooden matches, a mini journal, a natural perfume roller, dried flowers, and a silk ribbon or two.
+It’s my personal “cottage witch aesthetic” toolkit… ready whenever I want to reset the energy in a soft, gentle way.

 Other cozy add-ins:

-• A natural scent roller
+• A natural scent roller (rose, lavender, or sandalwood)

-• Soft cloths or linens
+• Soft vintage linens or scarves

 Leave a Reply